williamDunn/Notes/Data Structures/Lists and ArrayList/README.md

 Looping through a list methods
 ```
+//Using a for loop
 for (String color : colors)
 {
 	System.out.println(color);
 }

+//Using a for each
 colors.forEach(System.out::println);

+//traditional for i loop
-// traditional for loop not preferred unless you need access to the index itself
+//not preferred unless you need access to the index itself
 for (int i = 0; i < colors.size(); i++)
 {
 	System.out.println(colors.get(i));